-The terms trade name and trademark might sound similar, but they are distinctive in the kinds of protections they offer under law.
+The terms “trade name” and “trademark” might sound similar, but they are distinctive in the kinds of protections they offer under the law.
 You do not necessarily hold a trademark on your trade name, though you can apply for one.
-Additionally, even if you register for a trade name it does not mean that you are clear of trademark infringement.
+Additionally, even if you register for a trade name, it does not mean that you are clear of trademark infringement.

 In some states, sole proprietorships doing business as the owner’s name don’t have to file for a trade name for the company name.
 But even slight modifications—a John Smith who owns John Smith Plumbers, for instance—may have to file for a DBA.
 The secretary of state office generally wants to see the assumed name match the goods and services provided by the business.

-There are few restrictions when filing for a trade name.
-Typically a state will only check to ensure two factors:
+There are a few restrictions when filing for a trade name.
+Typically, a state will check to ensure two factors:

 A company can use its trade name on products and services, but not without restrictions.
 Any use of the trade name by a business entity to identify commercial products and services is subject to trademark law.